 Before getting started, you should check the care instructions carefully.
 Some chenille rugs need handwashing, so don’t forget to examine the care label first.

-You need to make sure to shake out the rug to be freed it from dust and debris.
+It would be best to shake the rug out to free it from dust and debris.
 You can vacuum-clean it or use an upholstery attachment.

-- Place your rug in the washer, and it will be clean and fluffed up.
-You can add some more chenille items but not other stuff, such as towels.
+• Place your rug in the washer, which will be clean and fluffed up.
+You can add more chenille items, not other stuff like towels.

-You don’t want a lot of extra dirt and hair trapped inside of the rug, where you can see it.
+You don’t want much extra dirt and hair trapped inside the rug, where you can see it.
 Put your rug in the washing machine.
 Pick a cold setting, gentle cycle, and low agitation for best results.
-This is where you can add some of that soft laundry soap or a ¼ cup.
+You can add some of that soft laundry soap or a ¼ cup.

 Do not add bleach.
 Start the wash cycle for your rug.